CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 !!!
 Note
-    In SD Desktop, you access only files encrypted with the Sensitive Data Services encryption.
+    In SD Desktop, you  can access only files encrypted with the Sensitive Data Services encryption key or using SD Connect.
 If you try to access unencrypted data or files encrypted only with your public encryption key, this will result in an error.
 If you experience any problem with Desktops launched before March 2022, don't hesitate to contact us at servicedesk@csc.fi (subject: sensitive data).

 ### Accessing encrypted data stored in SD Connect using Data Gateway